| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 3. Vegetable serving (coloured).

-Vegetables are sources of fiber and micronutrients.
+Vegetables are the sources of fiber and micronutrients.
 Examples:

 • Carrot sticks